joemaller/version-everything-with-npm/README.md

 Bumping a version number should be a relatively simple task.
 While a small script could be added to the project, I prefer keeping project-unrelated files to a minimum.

 JSON files can't contain executable code or even multi-line strings, but it's possible to embed a script with a simple transformation: Each line of the script becomes a string and the script is just an array of those line-strings.
 To run the script, send the joined array to `eval`.
-Limitations are inspiring.
+Limitations can be inspiring.

 Terminal commands aren't necessarily portable across platforms, but these scripts will work everywhere without modification.